julian-molina/Documentation/_includes/trading_engine/take-profit-position.md

 Possible values are ```Above``` and ```Below```.

-The implications of setting the take profit target above or below the position rate are explained on the page explaining the take profit in the manage stage of the trading system.
+The implications of setting the take profit target above or below the position rate are explained on the trading system section of the documentation, in particular while describing the [initial target rate definition](suite-strategies-open-targets.html#target-rate).

 <!--------------------------------------------- CONTENT ends -->